Robust expected improvement for Bayesian optimization: Proposed methodology

 With random $\alpha^{(t)} \sim F$, even a single draw ($T=1$) suffices as an unbiased estimator -- though clearly with high variance.
 This has the advantage of a simpler implementation, and faster execution as no loop over Alg.~\ref{alg:REI_Fixed} is required.
 In our empirical work to follow, we refer to this simpler option as the ``rand'' approximation, and the others (MC or grid-based) as ``sum''.
 It is remarkable how similarly these options perform, relative to one another and to a nominal REI with a fixed $\alpha$-value.
 One could impose $\alpha_{\min} > 0$ similarly, though we do not entertain this variation here.

 As a somewhat orthogonal consideration, it may be desirable to entertain different levels of robustness -- different $\alpha$-values $\{\alpha_1, \dots, \alpha_d\}$ -- in each of the $d$ coordinate directions.
 The only change this imparts on the description above is that now $x^\alpha = [ x_j \pm \alpha_j : j=1,\dots, d]$, a hyperrectangle rather than hypercube.
 Other quantities such as $g(x, \alpha)$ and $\text{EI}_n^\alpha(x)$ remain as defined earlier with the understanding of a vectorized $\alpha = \{\alpha_1, \dots, \alpha_d\}$ under the hood.
-Using vectorized $\alpha_{\max}$ in Eq.~(\ref{eq:sumei}) requires draws from a multivariate $F$, which may still be uniform, or a higher dimensional grid of $\alpha^{(t)}$, recognizing that we are now approximating a higher dimensional integral.
+Using vectorized $\alpha_{\max}$ in Eq.~(\ref{eq:sumei}) requires draws from a multivariate $F$, which may still be uniform, or a higher dimensional grid of $\alpha^{(t)}$, recognizing that we are now approximating a higher dimensional integral. \blu{We note that allowing an $\alpha_j$ to span the entire range of the $j^\mathrm{th}$ coordinate, while other $\alpha_k$ are zero, mimicks a setup similar to robust parameter design \citep{taguchi1986introduction}.
+However, our BO context is quite different from classical response surface methods \citep[RSMs, e.g.,][]{myers2016response}.
+In particular, RSMs involve second-order, local models rather than global surrogates.}